Rhodopis (hetaera): After liberation

-Rhodopis continued to live at Naucratis after her liberation from slavery, and tithed a tenth part of her income to the temple at Delphi.
-She converted this tithe into large iron spits for cooking oxen, and sent these to Delphi: "these lie in a heap to this day, behind the altar set up by the Chians and in front of the shrine itself." where a large number of ten iron spits were dedicated in her name; these spits were seen by Herodotus.
+Rhodopis continued to live at Naucratis after her liberation from slavery, and she tithed a tenth part of her income to the temple at Delphi.
+She converted this tithe into ten large iron spits for cooking oxen, and sent these to Delphi, where they were dedicated in her name.
+These spits were seen by Herodotus: "These lie in a heap to this day, behind the altar set up by the Chians and in front of the shrine itself."

 Tales and legends

 Some 400 years after Herodotus, Strabo stated that Sappho called Rhodopis "Doricha".
-And 200 years after Strabo, Athenaeus maintained that Herodotus had confused two separate women.
+200 years after Strabo, Athenaeus maintained that Herodotus had confused two separate women.
 As "rhodopis" means "rosy cheeks", it was probably a professional pseudonym, but it is unclear whether "Doricha" was her real name.
-It was the Hellenistic biographical tradition associated with Posidippus that followed the notion that Rodopis and Doricha were one individual.
+It was the Hellenistic biographical tradition associated with Posidippus that followed the notion of Rhodopis and Doricha being the same individual.

-There was a tale current in Greece that Rhodopis caused the construction of the third pyramid.
-Herodotus takes great pains to show the absurdity of the story, but it persisted and is related by Pliny the Elder as an unquestioned fact.
-A variant of this story is told by both Diodorus Siculus and Strabo, in which the pyramid was built by lovers of Rhodopis to be her tomb.
-The origin of this tale, which is unquestionably false, has been explained with great probability by Georg Zoega and Christian Charles Josias Bunsen.
-In consequence of the name Rhodopis, she was confounded with Nitocris, the Egyptian queen, and the heroine of many an Egyptian legend, who was said by Julius Africanus and Eusebius to have built the third pyramid.
+There was a tale current in Greece during Herodotus' time that Rhodopis had caused the construction of "the third pyramid," meaning the Pyramid of Menkaure.
+Herodotus takes great pains to show the absurdity of the story, but it persisted, and is related by Pliny the Elder as an unquestioned fact.
+A variant of this story is told by both Diodorus Siculus and Strabo: in it, the pyramid was supposedly built by Rhodopis's lovers to be her tomb.
+The origin of this tale, which is unquestionably false, has been analysed by Georg Zoega and Christian Charles Josias Bunsen.
+Their theory is that as a consequence of the name Rhodopis, the courtesan was confounded with Nitocris, the Egyptian queen (and the heroine of many an Egyptian legend), who was said by Julius Africanus and Eusebius to have built the third pyramid.

-Another tale about Rhodopis related by Strabo and Aelian makes her a queen of Egypt, and thus renders the supposition of her being the same as Nitocris still more probable.
-It is said that as Rhodopis was one day bathing at Naucratis, an eagle took up one of her sandals, flew away with it, and dropped it in the lap of the Egyptian king, as he was administering justice at Memphis.
-Struck by the strange occurrence and the beauty of the sandal, he did not rest till he had found the fair owner of the beautiful sandal, and as soon as he had discovered her made her his queen.
-This is the Rhodopis story, famed for being the earliest Cinderella story.
+Another tale about Rhodopis, related by Strabo and Aelian, makes her a queen of Egypt, and thus renders the likelihood of her being confounded with Nitocris still more probable.
+It is said that as Rhodopis was bathing at Naucratis, an eagle took up one of her sandals, flew away with it, and dropped it in the lap of the Egyptian king as he was administering justice at Memphis.
+Struck by the strange occurrence and the beauty of the sandal, he did not rest until he had found the fair owner of the beautiful sandal, and as soon as he had discovered her, made her his queen.
+This story is considered the earliest surviving version of the Cinderella story.

-Rhodopis was also linked to Helen of Troy not only because of thematic similarities of their stories but also due to the epithet that Herodotus used for her.